AchilleRieu/Gesture-Recognition/README.md

 ## Pose estimation

-A quick search on pose estimation models give us the following papers :
+A quick search on pose estimation models give us the following papers.
 MoveNet and PoseNet are implemented within the Tensorflow library [1].
-Paper with code gives us the following models to consider : ViTPose, PCT, OmniPose
+We will use those model for the first tests.

+I would then be interesting to look for better models.
+For example : MMPose, ViTPose, PCT, OmniPose, AlphaPose, YOLO-NAS, OpenPose [2], [3], [4]